 - Principled

 The IB curriculum is designed around eight subject groups: languages A & B, individuals and societies (social studies) technology, mathematics, arts, science, and physical education/health.
 The units of study begin with key concepts and inquiry statements through which students can connect their learning to the world outside the classroom.
 The Middle Years Program is for grades 6-10.
-Erwin students can continue in the MYP at Loveland High School.
+LEMS students can continue in the MYP at Loveland High School.
 In year 5 (sophomore year) of the program, students are able to demonstrate their deep knowledge of an area of interest through the personal project.

 LEMS’s primary purpose is to educate all students to help them fully achieve their potential.
 We recognize teaching and learning must be interactive and meaningful and appropriate to each student’s development and learning style.
 LEMS strives to be a safe, nurturing school where self-confidence, self-worth, achievement, and initiative are promoted.